ausocean/openfish/docs/api/video-streams.md

 # Video Streams
 **Authors:** Scott Barnard

-Video streams are captured videos and have a start time, end time, stream URL and linked capture source.
+The video stream API provides the metadata for video streams.
+A video stream has a start time, end time, stream URL and linked capture source.

-A stream URL specifies where the video data is stored, so that clients can play back that video.
+Using the video stream API we can register our video streams with OpenFish so it can annotate and play back that stream.
+The stream URL specifies where the video data is stored.

 Examples:
 - `http://vidgrind.ausocean.org/get?id=1`